Configure Auth0 for Dynamic Client Registration

 -

-Fill out the Create New Application form with your application name, redirect URI, and a description.
+Fill out the Create New Application form with your application name, authentication strategy, and description.

 -